ishan-nitj/Group-Songs-By-Artist/README.md

 # Group Songs by Artist
 This is a python(2.7) script which:
-  - identifies the artist of a  video song
+  - identifies the artist of a  video song from youtube
   - places the video songs with same artist in same folder

 ### Requirements